 The Academic Dean decides which courses are ultimately offered and will adjudicate difficulties not solved by negotiations with the Registrar.

 Courses are expected to meet an average of 14 hours per session per semester hour of credit.

 The Summer Sessions' budget is established by the Registrar in consultation with the Provost and Vice President for Student Development.
-The salary schedule is approved by the Provost and Vice President for Student Development and the President, and the Office of Personnel Services prepares all contracts for the instructional staff.
+The salary schedule is approved by the Provost and the President, and the Office of Personnel Services prepares all contracts for the instructional staff.